Most people hope to be able to do what they want to do. We hope, and expect, to have rights and freedoms.

 Some religious beliefs may conflict with professional or business obligations.
 Examples would be whether surgeons should perform or refuse such procedures as abortions, vasectomies, female genital cutting or give advice on IVF or contraception.
 Should pharmacists be compelled to stock contraceptives, or pastrycooks be compelled to put symbols of homosexuality, etc., on their cakes when asked by their customers?

 Different people and different administrations will have strongly different answers on these issues.

 The multiplicity of differences of belief and practices, and their incompatibility, makes it impracticable for all of them to be upheld by the law.

 So, many must be rejected by the law.

-The criteria might be the consequences of particular beliefs and practices being allowed, and what beliefs and practices are essential elements of each religion.
+The criteria might relate to the consequences of certain beliefs and practices being allowed, and to which beliefs and practices are essential elements of each religion.
 The criteria of both issues will always be disputed.

 All aspects of each religion that are regarded to be sacrosanct should be examined by independent parties to decide whether they could justifiably impinge on people who are not members.
 There are justifiable reasons why many aspects should not.